zenml-io/zenml/docs/book/user-guide/advanced-guide/environment-management/environment-variables.md

 ## Pandas materializer

 When using `pandas.DataFrame` or `pandas.Series` objects the default `PandasMaterializer` is used.
-This allows configuration with two environmnetal variables:
+This allows configuration with two environment variables:

 ```shell
 # The compression type (e.g. can be "gzip")